nash-io/api-client-typescript/README.md

 ```

 ## Authentication
-Most of the Nash API request require the client to be authenticated, this is needed to sign payload that is being send in the request.
+Most of the Nash API requests require the client to be authenticated, this is needed to sign the payloads that are being send over the wire.

 ```typescript
 import { Client, CryptoCurrency } from '@neon-exchange/api-client-ts'